 The views of the individual child and young person sit at the heart of the SEN assessment and planning process.
 We will make sure that assessments include the wishes and feelings of the child, their aspirations, the outcomes they wish to seek and the support they need to achieve them.
-Whenever possible we include pupils with SEN in planning how best to support them, and in reviewing their progress.
+Whenever possible, we include pupils with SEN in planning how best to support them, and in reviewing their progress.
 This may include the use of questionnaires, story boards or symbols.

 All pupils with SEN will have specific goals and outcomes and they will be part of the discussion to agree and review these.
 Where a personal budget is being used for those with an EHCP, the school will support the child's involvement in decisions about their support.
+Children with an EHCP will provide their pupil voice as part of the Annual review process.

-9. What are the arrangements for parents raising concerns and making a complaint about the SEN provision at the school?
+10. What are the arrangements for parents raising concerns and making a complaint about the SEN provision at the school?